Chen-s-Organization/Legit/README.md

 Later Go to the Smee website(given in the assignment) and start a new channel to get the URL.

-Open your terminal or command prompt and navigate to the directory where you have downloaded the files for this application.
+Open your terminal or command prompt and navigate to the directory where you have downloaded/cloned the files for this application.

 Run the following command to forward webhooks to your local server: